IDFA DocLab R&D Program

 In 2019, the second research domain was the narrative coherence in VR/AR experiences.
 The starting point here was the evident tension between strategies based on ‘story-telling’ and those based on ‘story-finding’—between makers trying to communicate a particular narrative, and users being free to explore and find their own—often different—stories.

-As you read this, we are currently deep into the second year of the R&D Program, building on the knowledge and experimentation of our findings.
+As you read this, we are currently deep into the third year of the R&D Program, building on the knowledge and experimentation of our findings.
 The next steps of the program are coming together, and new connections are being forged.
-In the mean time, read the research results from the first year of the program, and see what our past program participants have been up to— and stay tuned.
+In the mean time, read the research results from the first year of the program, see what our past program participants have been up to, and stay tuned.

 The R&D Summit